divyashC/JavaFx-miniProject/README.md

   3. MySQL JDBC
      configured in your project Build Path

 You could check out the 'ProgramCode.pdf' file where you will find all the codes of the program compiled in a single pdf file.
-To have the Schema and tables in your system you could copy the 'infirmary_management_system' to your MySQL Folder in %AppData% or else execute the codes in 'CreateSchemaAndTables.sql' file.
+To have the Schema and tables in your system you could check 'infirmary_management_system' or else execute the codes in 'CreateSchemaAndTables.sql' file.

 Get in touch with me on:
   * Instagram - @dork_v3.0